johnpapa/angular-ngrx-data/docs/entity-actions.md

 With the help of _ngrx-data_, you don't write any of it.
 _Ngrx-data_ creates the _actions_ and the _dispatchers_, _reducers_, and _effects_ that respond to those actions.

+<a name="action-error"></a>
+## _EntityAction.error_

+The presence of an `EntityAction.error` property indicates that something bad happened while processing the action.

+An `EntityAction` should be immutable.
+The `EntityAction.error` property is the _only_ exception and is strictly an internal property of the _ngrx-data_ system.
+You should rarely (if ever) set it yourself.

+The primary use case for `error` is to catch reducer exceptions.
+_Ngrx_ stops subscribing to reducers if one of them throws an exception.
+Catching reducer exceptions allows the application to continue operating.

+_Ngrx-data_ traps an error thrown by an `EntityCollectionReducer` and sets the `EntityAction.error` property to the caught error object.

+The `error` property is important when the errant action is a _persistence action_ (such as `SAVE_ADD_ONE`).
+The `EntityEffects` will see that such an action has an error and will return the corresponding failure action (`SAVE_ADD_ONE_ERROR`) immediately, without attempting an HTTP request.

+>This is the only way we've found to prevent a bad action from getting through the effect and triggering an HTTP request.